 Recommendations for Popular Gigabit Switches with 10G Uplink Port

-Gigabit switches with 10G uplink port can provide high speed data pipes to servers and storage devices.
+Gigabit switches with the 10G uplink port can provide high-speed data pipes to servers and storage devices.
 By taking advantage of the SFP+ fiber optic connectivity, those 8-port or 24-port 1G Ethernet switches offer an ideal solution for remote and branch offices.